sal55/langs/mfeatures.md

     macro getopnd = (pcptr+1)^
     macro dist(x,y) = sqrt(x*x+y*y)

 That second form can be used for inline functions.
 The body of a macro must always be a single, well-formed expression or term.
-However, a sequence of statements can be trivially be turned into an expression:
+However, a sequence of statements can trivially be turned into an expression:

      (s1; s2; s3)

 So multi-line macro bodies are possible.
 What is not allowed are definitions (as macros are expanded in a later pass after the symbol table is completed).

 ### Bit Indexing

+(BIT/BITFIELD INDEXING needs to be checked.)

 If A is an integer, then it can be indexed like this: